Reviews You Can Rely On

 Average Measured Braking Distance 17.0'

-Do you want a premium scooter that performs so well that you'll even wow onlookers?
-The Segway Ninebot Max G2 sets the bar in our review.
-It has a substantial 34.4-mile range that makes longer hauls possible.
-It also has one of the highest clocked speeds at 21 miles per hour and takes on hills nearly all other scooters can't touch.
-Speeding downhill, you can rely on the dual braking system to automatically limit your descent speed and bring you to a safe stop when you're ready to engage the brake.
-The G2 is the second iteration of the Ninebot Max, and it outperforms its predecessor in nearly every way.
-With an upgraded 1000-watt maximum power motor, a full suspension system, and new city-tuned features like blinkers and a horn, this scooter demands attention!
-You can even now track your scooter with the Apple Find My network if it is stolen.
-And, with an IPX5 water-resistance rating, you won't have to worry about those rainy days (though we still recommend avoiding downpours).
+The Segway Ninebot Max G2 has a substantial 34.4-mile range and one of the highest test track speeds at 21.4 miles per hour.
+It takes on hills nearly all other scooters can't touch.
+When speeding downhill, the dual braking system automatically limits your descent speed.
+The G2 is the Ninebot Max's second iteration, outperforming its predecessor in nearly every way.
+It has an upgraded 1000-watt maximum power motor, full suspension, and new city-tuned features like blinkers and a horn.
+If stolen, you can even track your scooter with the Apple Find My network.

-The best feature of the Max G2?
-Its buttery smooth ride!
-This high-end scooter sports 10-inch self-healing pneumatic tires and a dual suspension system that rides over uneven terrain with ease.
-Our tester, Austin Palmer, noted, “What bumps?
+The best feature of the Max G2 is the buttery smooth ride.
+It has 10-inch self-healing pneumatic tires and a dual suspension system that rides over uneven terrain better than any scooter in our test suite.
+Our lead tester, Austin Palmer, noted, “What bumps?
 What cracks?” while taking this scooter out over our pothole-riddled road course - an applaud and testament to the overall ride comfort.
 He was also surprisingly “happy” to ride Max for nearly three hours straight for our range test - a normally fatiguing and jostling test that often requires breaks.
 But not with the Max.
-Ride comfort is further enhanced with a cruise control feature that lets your thumbs rest on those long journeys.
+Ride comfort is enhanced with a cruise control feature that lets your thumbs rest on those long journeys.

-The Ninebot Max G2 is an all-time favorite that features a front hydraulic and rear spring suspension system.
+The Ninebot Max G2 is an all-time favorite with a front hydraulic and rear spring suspension system.
 The result?
 A supremely comfortable ride in any environment!

 Read more: Segway Ninebot Max G2 review